basiralab/HUNet/README.md

 Also, the user needs to specify the normal distribution parameters (the mean mu and the standard deviation sigma) in config.yaml file.
 To train and evaluate the HUNet code on other datasets, you need to provide:
 <ul>
-<li> A numpy array of size (N × C) stacking the feature vectors of the subjects.
+<li> A NumPy array of size (N × C) stacking the feature vectors of the subjects.
 N denotes the total number of subjects and C denotes the input feature dimension.</li>
 <li> A vector of size N stacking the training labels.</li>
 <li> idx_trains: the indices of the training samples.</li>
 <li> idx_vals: the indices of the validation samples.</li>